talhaarikk/DIY-Sim-Wheel/README.md

 ## Electronics

 ## Software
+Actually the first software i ran was the wheelconfig program but i couldn't get the system to work using this program.
+Also this program has a more complex schematic.
+That's why i preferred EMC software .
+The only thing i didn't do myself in this project and copied directly was the software.
+That's why i won't show how to set up the program, transfer it to arduino and make settings here.
+You can use the videos i put below to do these.
 ## Cost
 In this section, i will write the prices of the pieces in turkish lira. since my purpose in doing my projects is completely up to my enjoyment, they are spread over a long period of time like 1-2 years.
 That's why prices and exchange rates are variable, but as of the date i did the project, you can think of 1 dollar as 30-40 turkish lira.
 Motor: 1700 tl